-Few drivers divide opinion quite like the 28-year-old, who remains somewhat of an enigma and hardly endeared himself to the fans any further when he accused the Williams team of sabotaging his car at the 2013 United States GP.
+Few F1 drivers divide opinion quite like the 29-year-old Pastor Maldonado, who remains somewhat of an enigma and hardly endeared himself to the fans any further when he accused the Williams team of sabotaging his car at the 2013 United States GP.

 With Williams struggling for pace and reliability, Maldonado was always going to find it difficult to make much of an impact and despite a confident performance at Monaco - where he ran sixth in the closing laps before a collision with Lewis Hamilton - he had to wait until the 12th race of the season in Belgium to pick up his first point.

 Although there were more encouraging signs during the latter half of the year, it proved to be Maldonado's one-and-only point as the once all-conquering Grove team slumped to the worst ever season in their history.

 A subsequent technical overhaul, and the arrival of Renault engines, improved things dramatically for 2012 and the FW34 - in Maldonado's hands at least - was a potent race machine from the off.
 Still, no-one expected what was to come four races later in Barcelona.
 After qualifying on the front row out of the blue, he started on pole for the first time after Hamilton was sent to the back of the grid, and then in the race flawlessly beat home hero Alonso to score one of the most unlikely victories of recent times.

 But rather than following in the footsteps of many first-time winners and growing in stature and performance, Maldonado's season and results lurched the other way.
 He was involved in a succession of incidents and accidents over the summer months - including side-swiping Hamilton while attempting a pass for the podium late on in Valencia.
 Indeed, it wasn't until Japan - some 10 races on from his supposed 'breakthrough' win - that he finished in the points again.